VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *Error Response status code to handle* :

-    - 400 Bad Request - A medium with the exact same title already exists in database
+    - 400 Bad Request - One to many required fields are missing in request's body
     - 401 Unauthorized - Access token is expired, client should fetch **POST /auth/refresh** to get a new access token
+    - 409 Conflict - A medium with the exact same title already exists in database

 -> *OK Response status code expected* :